babeheim/moralizing-gods-reanalysis/README.md

 with data file "exportdat.csv" scraped from the Seshat database on 10 Jan 2018.
 Steps 1 to 8 are the original analysis code with some minor reorganization, while steps 9 to 12 are extensions and modifications.

+This code is derivative modification of [moralizing-gods](https://github.com/pesavage/moralizing-gods) by Patrick Savage and Peter Turchin, used under Creative Commons License [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), modified and extended by Bret Beheim, Martin Lang and Rachel Spicer under the same license.
+See LICENSE.md for details.

+## Setup

 The code was developed on R v3.5.3 with the following packages for steps 1 to 11:

 - maps (3.3.0)